cessda/cessda.guidelines.public/platform/deployment-pipeline-details.md

 The deployment of all the components for a CESSDA application are controlled by a single Jenkinsfile in a repository called cessda.${app_name}.deploy, where ${app_name} is the name of the application as a three-letter code.
 This repository stores the configuration of the components in the form of Kubernetes manifests.
-These define the settings used by each component and, if necessary, secrets that hold credentials and other sensitive information.
+These define the settings used by each  {% include glossary.html entry="component" %} and, if necessary, secrets that hold credentials and other sensitive information.

-A new deployment occurs every time code changes are pushed to any of the component source code reporitories.
+A new deployment occurs every time code changes are pushed to any of the  {% include glossary.html entry="component" %} source code reporitories.
 This deployment occurs on the `development-cluster` and is exposed at the development endpoint of the application.

 A conditional stage in the Jenkinsfile will automatically start Selenium tests only when a new deployment occurs on the